 Quark Inc, developers of the popular page layout software, QuarkXpress, is advising customers not to upgrade to Windows 10 Creators Update version 1703 yet.
 In a Facebook post on the company's official support page, Matthias Guenther, Global Director at Quark, warned users running versions 2015 and 2016 of the software about serious issues without any specifics.
 Matthias further commented the company is investing problem and is working on a solution.

-Customers running the Windows 10 N variant of the Creators Update will need to install the latest version of the Media Feature Pack.
+Customers running the Windows 10 N variant of the Fall Creators Update will need to install the latest version of the Media Feature Pack.
 The Media Feature Pack adds media related technologies removed due to European anti-competitive laws established years ago between Microsoft and the European Union.
 Microsoft has released a Media Feature Pack Update for each release of Windows 10 since it was launched in 2015.
-Users can download the latest version for 1703 now.
+Users can download the latest version for Windows 10 1709 now.

 The N edition of Windows 10 include the same functionality as Windows 10, except for media-related technologies (Windows Media Player) and certain preinstalled media apps (Music, Video, Voice Recorder, and Skype).
 You must install other software from Microsoft or another company for this communication functionality and to play or create audio CDs, media files, and video DVDs, to stream music, and to take and store pictures.
 New features such as Cortana, Windows Hello, and PDF viewing in the new Edge browser rely on Windows Media files that are not present in these editions.